jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 ```

 !!!Note
-        Please connect Grove with Pocket Beagle with Grove shield firstly, then reboot.
+        Please connect Grove with PocketBeagle with Grove shield firstly, then reboot.

 - Step 3.Use `wget` command to get configure file and config TLV320AIC3104 codec with alsactl